 The Fellowship will continue in the fall, winter, and spring with monthly webinars.
 Additionally, each fellow will work with an expert mentor on crafting, designing, and implementing a project for their congregational school.
 Seed funding of up to $2,000 will be available for each project.

-- Monthly Interactive Group Webinars from September 2021-May 2022, plus designing and implementing individual congregational school projects
+- Monthly Interactive Group Webinars from September 2022-April 2023, plus designing and implementing individual congregational school projects

 - Final two-day in-person convening in May 2023 on the East Coast